- How to be added or removed from e-mail notifications for downtime, outages, data center maintenance, or release information

 How to add a contact to receive the downtime and maintenance notifications:

-- Display Cloud Data authorization assigned to the SuccessFactors installation number level
+- Display Cloud Data authorization assigned at the SuccessFactors installation number level for their own Customer Number

-After adding both requirements, the S-User ID will be added to notifications the following Monday.
+After adding both requirements, the will add a role to the S-User ID via our internal systems called ODCPITSF.
+Then the following Monday the contact will be in the email list.
 For example, if a new contact is created with e-mail and authorizations on Wednesday, the contact will be added to the notifications the following Monday.

 For example: S-User ID belongs to Customer A and has Display Cloud Data for SF installations owned by Customer B in the CCC Group.
 They can use the ONE Launchpad for incident processing, but are not getting the emails.